Shariq81/Projects/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Prerequisites
 You will need to have Python installed on your machine.
-You can download it from here.
+You can download it from the Python website.

 Installing
 Clone the repository to your local machine.